 9. That training to become a competent facilitator of the integrated (normal) working of the postural mechanisms in others usually requires a number of years' daily restorative and re-educative work at the hands of other very experienced facilitators.
 In some cases, this training may require even more time, depending upon the degree of unintegrated (abnormal) conditions present in the trainee, both in terms of chronic muscular tightnesses and in terms of habitual patterns of carriage and reaction in motion and at rest.

-10. That the ideo-kinetic activity involved in developing and maintaining a constructive conscious control of an integrated (normal) working of one's postural mechanisms provides a basis for achieving a constant "psychophysical unity" in living which serves to counteract the effects upon us of most current approaches to improving human behavior and functioning that perpetuate the conception of a "mind and body" dichotomy that is created by separating human activity into so-called "physical" and "mental" categories as opposed to considering the person as a unified whole within whom the various processes of thinking, imagining, feeling, moving, dreaming, etc. are occuring from moment to moment—as opposed to considering a person as a unified being (a “self”), within whom the various processes of thinking, imagining, dreaming, feeling, moving, breathing, speaking, digesting, etc. may be occurring at any given moment, with one mode sometimes being more predominant than the others.
+10. That the ideo-kinetic activity involved in developing and maintaining a constructive conscious control of an integrated (normal) working of one's postural mechanisms provides a basis for achieving a constant "psychophysical unity" in living which serves to counteract the effects upon us of most current approaches to improving human behavior and functioning that perpetuate the conception of a "mind and body" dichotomy that is created by separating human activity into so-called "physical" and "mental" categories—as opposed to considering a person as a unified being (a “self”), within whom the various processes of thinking, imagining, dreaming, feeling, moving, breathing, speaking, digesting, etc. may be occurring at any given moment, with one mode sometimes being more predominant than the others.